MGXlab/phagetransformer/README.md

 └── test.csv
 ```

 **FASTA files** hold the phage nucleotide sequences.
-Each record's ID — the first whitespace-delimited token of the header line — is what matches it to a CSV row.
+Each record's ID is what matches it to a CSV row.

 **CSV files** must contain exactly these two columns: